axibase/atsd/api/meta/entity-group/set-entities.md

 ## Description

-Set members of the entity group from the specified entity list.
+Sets members of the entity group from the specified entity list.

 All existing members that are not included in the request will be removed from members.